Manidills/polygon_NFT/README.md

 Follow these steps to install certain packages which is to be installed in this project also make your own API key from covalent to get access for data.

-# ( we not taken complete polygon data for Home page stats ,its just a sample data )
+## Home page data is not complete polygon data, we can take it as approx

 1. Get a free API Key from [covalent](https://www.covalenthq.com/) and [NFT Port](https://www.nftport.xyz/)
 2. Clone the repo